Documentation

 Decorative Images

-You can specify that an image is serving a purely decorative role by setting the alt text to PRESENTATION anywhere in the workflow.
+To specify that an image is serving a purely decorative role, set the alt text to PRESENTATION anywhere in the workflow.

 In Word: {~?~IM: insert fig01 here.
 ALT: PRESENTATION}